sabamdarif/simple-linux-scripts/README.md

 # Install-zsh

-This script automates the installation of oh-my-zsh, zsh-autosuggestion, and customizes the terminal look like Kali terminal on any distribution and also in Termux.
+<b>This script automates the installation of oh-my-zsh, zsh-autosuggestion, and customizes the terminal look like Kali terminal on any distribution and also in Termux.</b>

 ## Steps

 - <b>Install zsh and git first</b>
+> apt install git zsh -y
 ```
    wget https://raw.githubusercontent.com/sabamdarif/short-linux-scripts/main/install-zsh.sh && bash install-zsh.sh
 ```